yusuraraim/MSE433-Final-Project/README.md

 ### Train / Test Split

-The data was split **temporally** — the first 80% of dates were used for training and the most recent 20% for testing.
-The split date was **10 February 2015**, giving 323,169 training rows and 80,747 test rows.
+The data was split temprorality the first 80% of dates were used for training and the most recent 20% for testing.
+The split date was 10 February 2015, giving 323,169 training rows and 80,747 test rows.
 This mirrors how the model would actually work in production: always training on the past and predicting the future.

 ### Models

 Two models were built and compared:

-**Linear Regression (baseline)**
+Linear Regression (baseline)
 A simple model that fits a straight line through the features.
 Used as a benchmark to check whether a more complex model is actually worth the added complexity.

 **Quantile Gradient Boosting (main model)**
 Gradient Boosting builds an ensemble of decision trees where each tree corrects the errors of the previous one.
 The quantile version was trained three times:
-- At the **10th percentile** — an optimistic lower bound
+- At the **10th percentile: lower bound
-- At the **50th percentile** — the point prediction (median)
+- At the 50th percentile: the point prediction (median)
-- At the **90th percentile** — a pessimistic upper bound
+- At the 90th percentile:  upper bound

-The gap between the 10th and 90th percentile forms an **80% prediction interval** that captures how uncertain the model is on any given day.
+The gap between the 10th and 90th percentile forms an 80% prediction interval that captures how uncertain the model is on any given day.

 ### Staffing Decision Rules